uhlerlab/image2reg/README.md

 ```
 python run.py --config config/preprocessing/full_image_pipeline.yml
 ```
+**Please skip that step if you are using our intermediate data repository and have not download the raw image data from Rohban et al. (2017).**  This is because the script requires the raw image data from Rohban et al. (2017) to be downloaded and the respective content of the ``ilum_corrected`` image files to be located at ``image2reg/data/resources/images/rohban/illum_corrected``.
+By default the download script ``scripts/data/download_rohban_data.sh will download it to that location if run from within the``image2reg`` directory.**

 *A version of the output of the preprocessing pipeline, which e.g. contains the segmented single-nuclei images is available in our data repository at ``experiments/rohban/images/preprocessing/full_pipeline``.*